crabIsNotAvailable/TVMovieApp/WebApp/README.md

 ## Installation

-Access the WebApp folder in the terminal, and run:
+Make sure you are in the WebApp folder in the terminal:

 ```bash
 npm install